5 from 2 votes

 Ingredients

-- 2 pounds potatoes
+• 2 pounds potatoes

-- 1 medium head cauliflower (about 2 pounds)
+• 1 medium cauliflower (about 2 pounds)

-- 2 thyme sprigs
+• 2 thyme sprigs

-- 2 Tbsp olive oil, butter or ghee
+• 2 Tbsp olive oil (butter or ghee)

-- 1 tsp garlic powder
+• 1 tsp garlic powder

-- 1/8 tsp nutmeg
+• tsp nutmeg

-- salt to taste
+• salt to taste

 Instructions

-- To prep the vegetables, peel the potatoes and cut them into chunks.
-Cut the cauliflower into florets.
-Place everything into a large pot and add enough water to cover the vegetables by at least 2 inches.
+• Place everything into a large pot and add enough water to cover the vegetables by at least 2 inches.
 Add salt and the thyme sprigs.
 Bring the water to a boil.
 Reduce heat, cover, and cook for about 20 minutes until tender.

-- Remove the thyme sprigs and drain the vegetables.
+• Remove the thyme sprigs and drain the vegetables.
 Return them to the hot cooking pot.
 Let the pot stand on the warm burner for one or two minutes to remove excess moisture.

-- Meanwhile, heat the milk until very warm but not boiling.
+• Meanwhile, heat the milk until very warm but not boiling.

-- Add the olive oil, garlic powder, and nutmeg to the vegetables and mash with an immersion blender or a potato masher until light and fluffy.
+• Add the olive oil, garlic powder, and nutmeg to the vegetables and mash with an immersion blender or a potato masher until light and fluffy.
 Stir in the warm milk to reach the desired consistency.
 Taste for salt and season with salt if needed.

-Notes
+Recipe Notes

 If desired, you can leave the skin on the potatoes.